 - medical history – past or current heart problems, diabetes or stroke.

-Some of these you can change but some you can't.
-However, you have an important role to play in your health.
-The choices you make every day do matter.
+Some of these factors you can't change but there are many that you can.
+That means the choices you make every day do matter.
 Over time, what you eat, drink, do and how you live increases or decreases your risk of heart disease and stroke.

 When do I need to have a heart risk assessment?